postalserver/docs/content/en/install/upgrade-to-v2.md

 2. On your old server, stop Postal using `postal stop`.
 Make sure it has fully stopped before continuing using `postal status`.
 3. On your new server, stop Postal using `postal stop`.
 4. Use whatever tool takes your fancy (`mysqldump`, `Mariabackup` etc...) to copy your databases to your new server.
 Make sure you copy the `postal` database as well as all other databases prefixed with `postal` (or whatever you have configured your prefix to be in the `message_db` part of your configuration).
+5. On the new server, run `docker exec -t postal-web-1 bin/rails db:migrate` to update the copied database with the changed table structures
-5. Ensure that your `postal.yml` is merged appropriately.
+6. Ensure that your `postal.yml` is merged appropriately.
 For example, make sure your `dns` section is correct.
 There is no need to copy the `rails.secret` - a new secret on the new host won't be a problem.
-6. If you stopped Postal cleanly before beginning, there is no need to copy any persisted data from RabbitMQ.
+7. If you stopped Postal cleanly before beginning, there is no need to copy any persisted data from RabbitMQ.
-7. Shutdown your old Postal server.
+8. Shutdown your old Postal server.
-8. Move the IP address(es) from the old server to the new one (if both old and new servers are with the same provider).
+9. Move the IP address(es) from the old server to the new one (if both old and new servers are with the same provider).
-9. Start Postal on the new server using `postal start`.
+10. Start Postal on the new server using `postal start`.